rptb1/tammy-norie/plan/unsinkability.rst

 4.1.
 Overview
 -------------

-Use closed-cell foam to displace over 1 tonne [why?] of seawater, making the boat bouyant even if totally submerged.
+Use closed-cell foam to displace over 1 tonne [why?] of seawater, making the boat bouyant even if totally submerged [RB2015]_ [RT2007]_.
 [What is the margin of error?]

 Most of the foam will be stuck [how?] to the interior of the boat as a lining, also providing insulation and padding for comfort